PatMan10/testing_socketIO_server/README.md

 7. Study the output in the shells.
 8. Open REPO in your favorite code editor.
 9. Study the code, it's not a lot.
-10. Hack at it and build you're own socket.io server! :)
+10. Hack at it and build your own socket.io server! :)